neculaluana/Twitter-Emotion-Analysis/README.md

 - Necessary Python libraries: `pandas`, `numpy`, `sklearn`, `transformers`, `torch`, HuggingFace's `datasets`(These can be installed via pip or conda)

 ## Dataset Description
-The dataset for this project consists of twitter text data, each entry labeled with the corresponding emotion.
+The dataset for this project consists of English Twitter messages, each entry labelled with one of the six basic emotions: anger, fear, joy, love, sadness, and surprise.
 The text data includes a diverse collection of sentences, phrases, and expressions, representing various contexts and scenarios.

 [Dataset Source](https://www.kaggle.com/datasets/parulpandey/emotion-dataset)